On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 Over 12,000 participants across almost 100 countries came together to create solutions to help protect society from the effects of the coronavirus pandemic.

-The 48-hour event was covered by Forbes, CNN, The New Yorker, and saw 850 mentors supporting the participating teams.
+The 48-hour event was covered by Forbes, CNN, and The New Yorker, and saw 850 mentors supporting the participating teams.
 You can read about the event and its winners here.

 The COVID-19 pandemic presented the team with a rare opportunity to rethink an app designed to streamline task delegation for event and festival managers, into a prototype to make a difference in the community.

-The app, Zelos Community Helpline, now connects volunteers with vulnerable people in their community in need of a helping hand.
 After achieving a winning entry in March’s Hack The Crisis, the Estonian startup placed in the Top 10 Empowerment and Solidarity track in April’s The Global Hack, now even seeing opportunities to collaborate with various nation’s governments.

 1% of those diagnosed with coronavirus develop Acute Respiratory Distress Syndrome (ARDS) and need a breathing machine (ventilator) to survive.